Spinal accessory neuropathy

 < 120% ULN

-dCMAP < 80% LLN in at least 2 nerves
+dCMAP < 80% LLN in at least two nerves

 Sensory Amp < 10% LLN in AMSAN; normal in AMAN

-Derksen and colleagues performed a study to evaluate electrodiagnostic abnormalities in Guillain-Barré syndrome patients and disorders that mimic Guillain-Barré syndrome (35).
+Derksen and colleagues performed a study to evaluate electrodiagnostic abnormalities in patients with Guillain-Barré syndrome and disorders that mimic Guillain-Barré syndrome (37).
 This study included 38 patients that mimicked Guillain-Barré syndrome at the time of presentation but in fact were confirmed to have other neuropathic illnesses on follow up.
 The electrodiagnostic testing of these 38 patients was compared with 73 patients with confirmed Guillain-Barré syndrome.
-This comparison showed that the presence of “spared” sural SNAP with abnormal ulnar SNAP on nerve conduction studies was the most specific finding for demyelinating Guillain-Barré syndrome (35).
+This comparison showed that the presence of “spared” sural SNAP with abnormal ulnar SNAP on nerve conduction studies was the most specific finding for demyelinating Guillain-Barré syndrome (37).

 Cauda Equina Conduction Time (CECT) is another technique investigated to differentiate demyelinating and axonal types of Guillain-Barré syndrome.
-Matsumoto and colleagues performed a study to compare CECT in 9 demyelinating and 7 axonal Guillain-Barré syndrome patients.
+Matsumoto and colleagues performed a study to compare CECT in nine demyelinating and seven axonal Guillain-Barré syndrome patients.
 They used Magnetic Augmented Translumbosacral Stimulation (MATS) to activate nerves at both the proximal and distal sites of the cauda equina for the measurement of CECT.
-According to them CECT was prolonged in all demyelinating Guillain-Barré syndrome patients who had leg symptoms, but in all patients the motor conduction velocity at the peripheral nerve trunk was normal.
-In all the axonal Guillain-Barré syndrome patients with leg symptoms, motor conduction velocity and CECT were in normal range.
-So, they concluded that cauda equina is more frequently involved than the peripheral nerve trunk in demyelinating Guillain-Barré syndrome (93).
+According to them CECT was prolonged in all patients with demyelinating Guillain-Barré syndrome who had leg symptoms, but in all patients, the motor conduction velocity at the peripheral nerve trunk was normal.
+In all the patients with axonal Guillain-Barré syndrome with leg symptoms, motor conduction velocity and CECT were in normal range.
+So, they concluded that cauda equina is more frequently involved than the peripheral nerve trunk in demyelinating Guillain-Barré syndrome (98).

 If a neuromuscular junction abnormality such as botulism or myasthenia gravis is suspected to be the cause of acute flaccid paralysis then repetitive stimulation should be performed.

 Cerebral spinal fluid can be evaluated to help with the diagnosis of Guillain-Barré syndrome.
 After the first week of symptoms, cerebral spinal fluid protein has been seen to be elevated in most patients.
-Typically cerebral spinal fluid white cells are less than 10, but counts up to 50 cells per mm3 have been recorded in Guillain-Barré syndrome (10).
+Typically cerebral spinal fluid white cells are less than 10, but counts up to 50 cells per mm3 have been recorded in Guillain-Barré syndrome (11).
 CSF profile in acute motor axonal neuropathy is expected to conform to the preceding observations for Guillain-Barré syndrome in general.
+A study correlated the CSF total protein levels with different subtypes of Guillain-Barré syndrome (21).
+This study found significantly higher CSF total protein levels in Guillain-Barré syndrome cases classified as demyelinating compared to axonal subtypes.

 The presence of serum antibodies to GM1, GM1b, GD1a, GD1b, GQ1b, and GalNAc-GD1a can help with the diagnosis, although their absence does not exclude acute motor axonal neuropathy; However, their presence does not necessarily confirm acute motor axonal neuropathy.
 Stool cultures or serological studies for Campylobacter jejuni should be considered in those with a recent gastroenteritis.